CarmineCodes/Installing-Plex/README.md

 # How to install Plex Media Server on Linux

-This writeup will cover how to install Plex Media Server on a linux machines to self-host your own media server.
+This writeup will cover how to install Plex Media Server on a Linux machine to self-host your own media server.

 ## Getting Started

 To start, you can run Plex in many ways whether in a docker container, to off a nas, or how this will cover in a virtual machine off a server.
-This can also be a standalone box running a flavor of linux.
+This can also be a standalone box running a flavor of Linux.
 For this, I am going to use Ubuntu server 20.04 LTS.

 For system requirements, Plex recommends at least an intel core i3, this varies by how many people you intend to use your server.
 I typically give my Vm’s 2 cores for plex.